Classification: Full-time with Benefits, Exempt, Hybrid

 At the Computer History Museum our mission is to decode technology—its computing past, digital present, and future impact on humanity.
 From the heart of Silicon Valley, we share insights from our research, our events, and our incomparable collection of computing artifacts and oral histories to convene, inform, and empower people to shape a better future.

 At CHM, we believe that diversity and inclusion among our teammates is critical to our success.
 We provide equal employment opportunity (EEO) to all persons regardless of age, color, national origin, citizenship status, physical or mental disability, race, religion, creed, gender, sex, pregnancy, sexual orientation, gender identity and/or expression, genetic information, marital status, status with regard to public assistance, veteran status, or any other characteristic protected by federal, state or local law.
 In addition, we will provide reasonable accommodations for qualified individuals with disabilities.

 How to Apply

+Are you ready to become a part of our team?
 In order to be considered for this position, applicants must include a cover letter, resume, and a list of 3 professional references and email to firstname.lastname@example.org.
-Please be sure to add the job title you are applying for in the subject line of your email.
+Please be sure to add the job title (exactly as it is spelled out in this site) that you are applying for in the subject line of your email.